zhiyanliu/nightswatch-ranger/README.md

 - `AWS_IOT_PRIVATE_KEY_FILENAME`: device private key file name, equals to the real file name you placed in `certs` directory.

 Other specific configurations are listed as well for different service, e.g. MQTT PubSub, Thing Shadow.
 You might follow the inline comments and the directive name of the configuration is straightforward.

+## Troubleshooting

+### arm-oe-linux-gnueabi-gcc: No such file or directory

+When command `arm-oe-linux-gnueabi-gcc -v` failed and output `ql-ol-crosstool/sysroots/x86_64-oesdk-linux/usr/bin/arm-oe-linux-gnueabi/arm-oe-linux-gnueabi-gcc: No such file or directory`, it might caused by shared object dependencies missing.

+Run `ldd ql-ol-crosstool/sysroots/x86_64-oesdk-linux/usr/bin/arm-oe-linux-gnueabi/arm-oe-linux-gnueabi-gcc`, to find out if any shared object dependencies is missing.

+For example, libraray `/home/eve/Eve_Linux_Server/Qualcomm/MDM9x07/OpenLinux/LE.1.0.c3/Release/EC20CEFAG/R06A05/apps_proc/oe-core/build/tmp-glibc/deploy/sdk/ql-ol-sdk/ql-ol-crosstool/sysroots/x86_64-oesdk-linux/lib/ld-linux-x86-64.so.2` is not existing really in my development host, even directory `/home/eve` is missing.
+The solution is simple to create a link file at `/home/eve/Eve_Linux_Server/Qualcomm/MDM9x07/OpenLinux/LE.1.0.c3/Release/EC20CEFAG/R06A05/apps_proc/oe-core/build/tmp-glibc/deploy/sdk` and point to valid QuecOpen Linux SDK directory.